reactjs/react.dev/content/docs/codebase-overview.md

 ### Reconcilers {#reconcilers}

 Even vastly different renderers like React DOM and React Native need to share a lot of logic.
-In particular, the [reconciliation](/docs/reconciliation.html) algorithm should be as similar as possible so that declarative rendering, custom components, state, lifecycle methods, and refs work consistently across platforms.
+In particular, the [reconciliation](/docs/reconciliation.html) algorithm should be as similar as possible so that declarative rendering, custom components, state, hooks, and refs work consistently across platforms.

 To solve this, different renderers share some code between them.
 We call this part of React a "reconciler".
-When an update such as `setState()` is scheduled, the reconciler calls `render()` on components in the tree and mounts, updates, or unmounts them.
+When an update such as `setState()` is scheduled, the reconciler calls components in the tree and mounts, updates, or unmounts them.

 Reconcilers are not packaged separately because they currently have no public API.
 Instead, they are exclusively used by renderers such as React DOM and React Native.

-### Stack Reconciler {#stack-reconciler}

-The "stack" reconciler is the implementation powering React 15 and earlier.
-We have since stopped using it, but it is documented in detail in the [next section](/docs/implementation-notes.html).

 ### Fiber Reconciler {#fiber-reconciler}